1972 Major League Baseball season: Schedule

-The 1972 schedule, originally scheduled with a 162 game schedule per team, consisted of 153–156 games for all teams in the American League and National League, each of which had twelve teams.
+The 1972 schedule, originally scheduled with a 162 game schedule per team, consisted of 153–156 games for all teams in the American League and National League, each of which had 12 teams.
 Each league was split into two six-team divisions.
 Each team was (pre-strike) scheduled to play 18 games against their five division rivals, totaling 90 games, and 12 games against six interdivision opponents, totaling 72 games.
-Due to the strike, the total number of games were inconsistently cut down, as sthe first ten days scheduled were simply canceled.
-The structure of the 162-game format was put in place since the and would be used until in the American League and in the National League.
+Due to the strike, the total number of games were inconsistently cut down, as the first ten days scheduled were simply canceled.
+The structure of the 162-game format was put in place in and would be used until in the American League and in the National League.

 Opening Day, which pre-strike was scheduled for April 5, took place on April 15, featuring 22 teams.
 The final day of the regular season was on October 4, also featuring 22 teams.
 The League Championship Series for both leagues began on October 7.
 The National League Championship Series concluded on October 11, while the American League Championship Series concluded October 12.
 The World Series took place between October 14 and October 22.